vacuumlabs/react-custom-validation/README.md

 highly recommended to review and understand the code of example 1, as it can help to understand this documentation and basic features of this library.

+Example 2 is more complicated and is used to show that this library can be used even when the requirements are more complex (e.g. when one wants to dynamically add and remove fields).
+The user is encouraged to review the code of example 2 if they want to create more complex validated forms.

 ## Basic Usage

 Let us start with a simple registration form that contains three validated